Book – Start Where You Are (Summary)

 - In the Buddhist teachings, the messy stuff is called Klesha, which means poison.
-Boiling it all down to the simplest possible formula, there are three main poisons: passion, aggression, and ignorance.
+Boiling it all down to the most straightforward possible formula, there are three main poisons: passion, aggression, and ignorance.

 6) Start Where You Are –

-- We must make friends with ourselves first, before we get better with others.
-As, how we behave with self, is how we see the world.
-What we do for self, we do for others and vice-versa.
+- We must make friends with ourselves first before we get better with others.
+How we behave with sel is how we see the world.
+What we do for ourselves, we do for others, and vice-versa.

-- If you have rage and righteously act it out and blame it all on others, it’s really you who suffers.
+- You suffer if you have rage and righteously act it out and blame it all on others.
 The other people and the environment suffer also, but you suffer more because you’re being eaten up inside with rage, causing you to hate yourself more and more.

 7) Tonglen Technique –

-- Tonglem practice encourage to breathe in whenever negative feeling comes up like jealousy, envy, pain, sadness instead of sending out in the world.
+- Tonglem practice encourages breathing in negative feelings like jealousy, envy, pain, and sadness instead of sending them out.
 That’s another way of saying you don’t resist it.
-You surrender to yourself, you acknowledge who you are, you honor yourself.
+You surrender to yourself; you acknowledge who you are and honor yourself.

-- By the same token, if you feel some sense of delight—if you connect with something inspiring, opening, relieving, relaxing—you breathe it out, you give it away, you send it out to everyone else.
-Don’t hold it back.
+- By the same token, if you feel some sense of delight—connecting with something inspiring, opening, relieving, relaxing—you breathe it out, give it away, and send it out to everyone else.
+Please don’t hold it back.
 You let it flow.

 - It’s said that everything has a beginning, middle, and end, but when we start blaming and talking to ourselves, things seem to have a beginning, a middle, and no end.

-- Pema encourages readers to own the anger, and other negative feeling.
-Let go of narrative and go beyond blaming others.
+- Pema encourages readers to own their anger and other negative feeling.
+Let go of the narrative and go beyond blaming others.

-- Try to be aware in the moment when you feel anger, drop the object that rose anger or any negative feeling.
-Be grateful for getting an opportunity to deal with this feeling and let it pass for good so that it doesn’t affect you any longer.
+- Try to be aware when you feel anger, drop the object that rose anger or any negative feeling.
+Be grateful for an opportunity to deal with this feeling and let it pass for good so it no longer affects you.

-- Helping yourself or someone else has to do with opening up and just being there; that’s how something happens between people.
+- Helping yourself or someone else involves opening up and being there; that’s how something happens between people.
 But it’s a continuous process.

 10) Overcoming Resistance –

-Resistance to unwanted circumstances has the power to keep those circumstances alive and well for a very long time.
+Resistance to unwanted circumstances can keep those circumstances alive and well for a long time.

-Pema describes four step to opening heart to our neurotic actions.
-Regret, refrain, remedial action, resolution.
+Pema describes four ways to open the heart to our neurotic actions.
+Regret, refrain from remedial action, resolution.

-- Regret – Its about becoming aware of our misconduct or actions, which is result of constant mindfulness.
-Without wallowing too much in to it we see neurosis as neurosis.
+- Regret – It’s about becoming aware of our misconduct or actions resulting from constant mindfulness.
+Without wallowing too much into it, we see neurosis as neurosis.

-- Refrain – Without being too harsh on our self, we abstain from these behavior in spite of short term fun, pleasure by picturing long term misery it causes.
+- Refrain – Without being too harsh on ourselves, we abstain from this behavior despite short-term fun and pleasure by picturing the long-term misery it causes.

-- Remedial Action – It is much easier to replace bad habit with good one, instead of keeping vacuum.
-That is way remedial action is.
+- Remedial Action – Replacing lousy habits with good ones is much easier than keeping a vacuum.
+That is the way corrective action is.
 We replace bad habits with productive habits.

-- Resolution – Again without being too harsh, we resolve to abstain from indulging in our bad habits by constantly building good habits and keeping picture of consequences of bad habits in mind.
+- Resolution – Again, without being too harsh, we abstain from indulging in our bad habits by constantly building good habits and remembering the consequences of bad habits.

-- It means refrain from reacting to pleasure and pain so obviously like repaying kindness and revenging the hurt.
+- It means refraining from reacting to pleasure and pain, like repaying kindness and revenging the hurt.

-- Don’t malign others – Meaning stop gossiping about others.
-When someone irritates you, they basically trigger some hidden pain in you, reminds you of someone who you don’t like.
-Be grateful and process that feeling, go beyond story lines and deal with what actually bothered you.
+- Don’t accuse others – Meaning stop gossiping about others.
+When someone irritates you, they trigger hidden pain that reminds you of someone you don’t like.
+Be grateful, process that feeling, go beyond the line, and deal with what bothered you.

-- Don’t seek others pain as the limbs of your own happiness – This one again is really common and we must avoid it.
-We feel happy when people who mistreated us suffers in some way and resent when they prosper.
+- Don’t seek others’ pain as the limbs of your happiness – This one is prevalent, and we must avoid it.
+We feel happy when people who mistreat us suffer in some way and resent when they prosper.

 12) Communication From the Heart –

-- Instead of taking resentment as an obstacle, take it as reminder.
+- Instead of taking resentment as an obstacle, please take it as a reminder.
 Feeling irritated, restless, afraid, and hopeless is a reminder to listen more carefully.

-- The slogan “Keep the three inseparables” is saying that your actions, your speech, and your thoughts should be inseparable from this yearning to communicate from the heart.
+- The slogan “Keep the three inseparable” says that your actions, speech, and thoughts should be inseparable from this yearning to communicate from the heart.

-I have also created video of few quotes from the book – Hope you like it.
-Please do subscribe to my YouTube Channel – Myread4change
+I have also created a video of a few quotes from the book – I hope you like it.
+Please subscribe to my YouTube Channel – Myread4change.

-Start Where You Are is an amazing book and will help you open up your heart and give you enough to work with in your spiritual journey.
+Start Where You Are is a fantastic book that will help you open your heart and give you enough to work on your spiritual journey.
 It will be worth your time and attention.